Photo library · fully local

 Original After Google Photos

-Add quality-photo.jpg to website/ A high-detail photo (faces, sky, hair) makes compression visible.
+Add quality-photo.jpg to website/ A high-detail photo with fine texture makes recompression visible.

 Your library lives on the drive.